 Realizing Our Mission

 The chancellor and her cabinet work across the University to implement our vision and allow the community to live out our mission.
 Guided by DU IMPACT 2025, these leaders help shape our campus culture and surrounding neighborhood, fostering diversity in work and life at DU.
-Senior staff members connect with students, faculty, staff, alumni and neighbors to guide their efforts toward creating an inclusive community where all can realize their aspirations.
+The cabinet members connect with students, faculty, staff, alumni and neighbors to guide their efforts toward creating an inclusive community where all can realize their aspirations.

 Meet the Cabinet